What is the travel agency regulation?

 EU Travel Services: Standard Margin Scheme

-An incentive trip to Barcelona, a team outing to Berlin, or a conference in Brussels?
-Flights and hotels purchased from European providers are subject to the margin scheme, with the standard VAT rate applied to the margin.
+Is it an incentive trip to Barcelona, a team outing to Berlin, or a conference in Brussels?
+Flights and hotels purchased from European suppliers are subject to the margin scheme, with the standard VAT rate applied to the margin.

 Always split your package

-For mixed trips—partly within the EU and partly outside the EU—you split the travel components.
-EU travel services: margin scheme with VAT on the margin.
-Non-EU travel services: 0% VAT.
+For mixed trips, you split the travel components.
+For EU travel services, the margin scheme applies, with VAT levied on the margin.
+For non-EU travel services, the VAT rate is 0%.
 This requires accurate record-keeping for each supplier and each component.
-But it pays off: for large incentive trips to distant destinations, the VAT benefit can be significant.
+But it pays off: for large incentive trips to distant destinations, the VAT savings can be significant.

 Want to learn more about organizing an incentive trip?
 Read our article →